-- 6. Once you have attained the desired color and the floor is dry you can begin applying Sure Shine Polyurethane Finish to the floor.
-The technique for applying Sure Shine is different than applying the Prelude or LIFELINE stain, so be sure to read the "Applying Sure Shine" Technical Tip before you start. - 7.
-Now that you have the first coat of Sure Shine on the floor and it's good and dry you can give the floor a light sanding using fine sandpaper (180 grit or higher) to remove any surface imperfections.
-Do not sand too hard or you'll end up removing the finish.
+- 4. When the Prelude dries apply the first coat of LIFELINE stain.
+This is where care must be taken to avoid lap marks.
+Start at one corner of the floor and work on two or three boards at a time all the way across the floor.
+If you must stop before you get to the other side, be sure to continue to where one board ends, and another begins [Diagram 2].
+Apply LIFELINE in a thin coat and back-brush as you proceed. - 5.
+When the floor dries you can decide if you want to apply another color coat.
+It is not necessary and depends on the color you desire.
+Do not sand.
+Once you have attained the desired color and the floor is dry, you can begin applying Sure Shine Polyurethane Finish.
+The technique for applying Sure Shine is different than applying Prelude or LIFELINE stain, so be sure to read the "Applying Sure Shine" Technical Tip before you start. - 6.
+Now that you have the first coat of Sure Shine on the floor, and it is dry you can give the floor a light sanding using fine sandpaper (180 grit or higher) to remove any surface imperfections.
+Do not sand too hard or you will end up removing the finish.
 Once sanded remove any dust with a damp cloth.
 Sanding between subsequent coats will not be necessary.
-Floors usually take two to four coats of Sure Shine to assure maximum durability and desired uniform appearance. - 8.
-Although you can usually walk on the finished floor within a few hours, it's best to wait 72 hours before replacing any furniture or subjecting the floor to heavy traffic.
+Floors usually take two to four coats of Sure Shine to assure maximum durability and desired uniform appearance. - 7.
+Although you can usually walk on the finished floor within a few hours, it is best to wait 72 hours before replacing any furniture or subjecting the floor to heavy traffic.